kanaria69/Mainecoco/README.md

-## How do you organize a space party?
-You planet.
+## What do you call a criminal going down the stairs?
+Condescending